gneulchan/tidis/README.md

-# mini-redis
+# tidis (Tiny Dictionary Server)

-`mini-redis` is an incomplete, idiomatic implementation of a [Redis](https://redis.io) client and server built with [Tokio](https://tokio.rs).
+`tidis` is an incomplete, idiomatic implementation of a [Redis](https://redis.io) client and server built with [Tokio](https://tokio.rs).

 The intent of this project is to provide a larger example of writing a Tokio application.

-**Disclaimer** Please don't use mini-redis in production.
+**Disclaimer** Please don't use tidis in production.
 This project is intended to be a learning resource, and omits various parts of the Redis protocol because implementing them would not introduce any new concepts.
 We will not add new features because you need them in your project — use one of the